Maeghan Brass

 Office of the Provost » Graham Sustainability Institute

-Maeghan is a Collaborative Research Manager at the University of Michigan Water Center, where she serves as a project manager engaging multi-disciplinary, multi-sector teams to develop and implement end user driven collaborative research projects.
-She supports National Estuarine Research Reserve System (NERRS) Science Collaborative projects and helps to coordinate the Program’s regular requests for proposals.
 Maeghan joined the Water Center in February 2013 with a multidisciplinary background in conservation science and policy and experience bringing these two worlds together to effectively promote natural resource protection and restoration.
-Previously, Maeghan worked in the government relations department for New Jersey Audubon where she served as the bridge between on-the-ground research and restoration and policymaking that connects such efforts on a larger scale.
-She also contributed substantially to the coordination of a statewide coalition.
-Prior to her work at New Jersey Audubon, she worked for a variety of nonprofit organizations in the DC-metro area where she focused on a range of wildlife and habitat issues.
-A native of northern Indiana, Maeghan is excited to be applying her skills and experience closer to home.
+Previously, Maeghan worked in the government relations department for New Jersey Audubon where she served as the bridge between on-the-ground research and restoration and policymaking.
+She also worked for a variety of nonprofit organizations in the DC-metro area where she focused on a range of wildlife and habitat issues.
 Maeghan earned an M.S. in Sustainable Development and Conservation Biology and M.P.P. in Environmental Policy from the University of Maryland, College Park, and a B.S. in Environmental Science from Indiana University, Bloomington.
-In her free time, Maeghan enjoys running and exploring natural areas with her husband and two young sons.
+In her free time, Maeghan enjoys running, baking, and exploring natural areas with her husband and three young kids.